 - 1. A defendant has the right to a fair trial within a reasonable time.
-In exceptional cases delay will lead to a stay of proceedings as an abuse of process.389 That involves a separate question from whether (applying the principles in Galbraith390)there is a case to answer. - 2.
+In exceptional cases delay will lead to a stay of proceedings as an abuse of process.
+422 That involves a separate question from whether (applying the principles in Galbraith 423) there is a case to answer. - 2.
 A prolonged delay between the commission of the alleged offence and the complaint leading to trial is capable of leading to forensic disadvantages. - 3.
-In cases in which there has been a significant delay, the jury need to be directed on the relevance of that delay391 including the impact on the preparation and conduct of the defence and the relationship with the burden of proof.
-Such a direction is only required where the potential difficulty arising from delay is significant and becomes apparent in the course of the trial or where it is necessary to be even handed between the accused and complainant.
-Whether a direction on delay is to be given and the way in which it is formulated will depend on the facts of the case.392 - 4.
-Particular care will be needed in sexual cases where the issue of delay may be perceived as having an effect on the credibility of a complainant:393 see Chapter 20-1 and 20-2. - 5.
-Note in particular PS:394
+In cases in which there has been a significant delay, the jury need to be directed on the relevance of that delay424 including the impact on the preparation and conduct of the defence and the relationship with the burden of proof.
+Such a direction is only required where the potential difficulty arising from delay is significant and becomes apparent in the course of the trial.
+Whether a direction on delay is to be given and the way in which it is formulated will depend on the facts of the case.425 - 4.
+Particular care will be needed in sexual cases where the issue of delay may be perceived as having an effect on the credibility of a complainant:426 see Chapter 20-1 and 20-2. - 5.
+Note in particular PS:427